XihanZhang/Diagnose_Alzheimers_Disease_via_MRI/EDA-and-Data-Cleaning.md

 ![png](EDA-and-Data-Cleaning_files/EDA-and-Data-Cleaning_12_0.png)

 We included all the **6 features about brain images** into our initial model as the predictors of the outcome.
 These features include: the volume of Ventricles, Hippocampus, Whole Brain, Entorhinal, Fusiform, MidTemp.
-From the box plot, we can see all of them distinguish the three classes of outcome well.<font color = blue>(Figure 4)</font>
+From the box plot, we can see all of them distinguish the three classes of outcome well. *(Figure 4)*

-<font color = blue>Figure 4. **Distribution of MRI Brain Imaging Variables among 3 Baseline Diagnoses**</font>
+Figure 4. **Distribution of MRI Brain Imaging Variables among 3 Baseline Diagnoses**